Septic Services in Magnolia, TX

 How much does septic pumping cost in Magnolia?

 Standard septic pumping in Magnolia costs $235-$290 for a 1,000-gallon tank, with most homeowners paying around $260.
 Larger 1,500-gallon tanks run $350-$500.
 Emergency and after-hours calls add $150-$250 to the base price.
 Properties with buried lids, long driveways, or difficult access cost more.
-These prices track closely with Houston metro area averages reported by ProMatcher cost data.
+These prices match the broader Houston metro area averages.

 Why are aerobic systems so common in Magnolia?

-Magnolia's clay-heavy soils drain too slowly for conventional septic drain fields.
-As Bruce Lesikar, Professor and Extension Agricultural Engineer at Texas A&M, notes in the AgriLife Extension publication L-5227, "A standard drain field cannot be used in a clay soil."
-Aerobic systems treat wastewater to a higher standard before dispersing it through spray heads or drip irrigation.
-If you're building new in Magnolia, expect your site evaluation to recommend an aerobic system.
+Magnolia sits on clay-heavy soils that drain too slowly for conventional septic systems.
+When soil can't absorb wastewater at an adequate rate, percolation tests fail.
+Aerobic systems treat wastewater to a higher standard before dispersing it through spray heads or drip irrigation, which works in clay soils where conventional drain fields can't.
+If you're building or installing new in Magnolia, expect your site evaluation to recommend an aerobic system.

 Who handles septic permits in Montgomery County?

-Montgomery County Health Department's Environmental Division is the TCEQ-authorized agent for septic permits in Magnolia.
+Montgomery County Environmental Health Services is the TCEQ-authorized agent for septic permits in Magnolia.
 Their main office is at 501 North Thompson in Conroe, with phone numbers 936-539-7839 or 281-364-4200.
-The septic permit fee is $185 (including a $10 state fee), plus a building permit that must be filed at the same time.
+Permit fees total $235 for new residential installations (septic permit plus building permit).
 You'll need a site evaluation and soil analysis by a Registered Sanitarian or Professional Engineer before applying.

 Ready to find a Magnolia septic professional?
 Get free quotes from licensed Montgomery County providers

-Last updated: February 2026 Prices based on February 2026 surveys of Magnolia-area providers Sources: Montgomery County Health Department Environmental Division, TCEQ, Texas A&M AgriLife Extension
+Last updated: February 2026 Prices based on February 2026 surveys of Magnolia-area providers Sources: Montgomery County Environmental Health Services, TCEQ, Texas A&M AgriLife Extension

 Get Free Septic Quotes in Magnolia